wexpertsystems/seguro/README.md

 The state of the local FoundationDB cluster can be monitored using the `fdbcli` utility.
 It's self-documented, but additional information can be found in the [official FoundationDB documentation](https://apple.github.io/foundationdb).

+However, be warned that the `fdbcli` can be finicky, and can lie.
+Some examples:
+- Complaining that there is no memory available with 12GB memory available
+- Complaining that there is no space on the drive available when there is 50GB space available
+- Errors during benchmark tests while the `status` command shows nothing wrong
+- No errors during benchmark tests while the `status` command shows memory and storage warnings

 ## Soft Reset

 If the test or benchmark suites suffer a fatal error, the local FoundationDB may be stranded in an unclean state.
 It may